odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 KNOWN ISSUES
 ============

-Zotero, from v5.0.71 onwards, doesn't allow browsers to access its interface.
+Zotero, from v5.0.71 onwards, does not allow browsers to access its interface.
 It defines "browser" as any user agent that sets the "User Agent" HTTP header to a string that starts with "Mozilla/".

-However, Zotero v5.0.71 and v5.0.72 fail to handle HTTP requests from user agents that don't set the "User Agent" HTTP header.
-And **pandoc** doesn't.
+However, Zotero v5.0.71 and v5.0.72 fail to handle HTTP requests from user agents that do not set the "User Agent" HTTP header.
+And **pandoc** does not.
 As a consequence, **pandoc-zotxt.lua** cannot retrieve data from these versions of Zotero, that is, unless you tell **pandoc** to set that header.
 If you cannot upgrade to a more recent version of Zotero, you can make **pandoc** set that header by passing, for instance, **--request-header** *User-Agent:Pandoc/2*.
 If you must set the "User Agent" HTTP header to a